 Note: Notice that the clamp to release pressure is different between R19 and R17 printers.
 Check the picture below to confirm the location of the clamp.

 If you can't manually pull the filament, it's possible that it has been grinded inside the extruder motor.
-To unload it, remove the upper bowden connected to the extruder motor while pressing the coupling, and then cut the filament in the centre, so you have some extra filament to pull from on both the bowden and the extruder motor.
+To unload it, remove the upper Bowden connected to the extruder motor while pressing the coupling, and then cut the filament in the center, so you have some extra filament to pull from on both the Bowden and the extruder motor.

 Once this is done, repeat the previous step, but this time, try both pulling and pushing the filament to remove it from the extruder motor.